Your 29 Week Old Baby – Development, Milestones & Care

 A 29 Week Old Baby's Development

 But it isn’t just physical developments that you notice during this time.
-Firstly, she is likely to grasp the meaning of simple words such as yes and no. Don’t be surprised if she responds to them in verbally.
+Firstly, she is likely to grasp the meaning of simple words such as yes and no. Don’t be surprised if she responds to them verbally.
 However, this response may not be the most refined in some instances.
-Secondly, you can you can expect her to develop moods such as happiness and sadness based on the circumstances.
+Secondly, you can expect her to develop moods such as happiness and sadness based on the circumstances.
 Lastly, her awareness of the environment around her would have expanded, and she would be able to differentiate between day and night.

 [Also Read: 7 Months Old Baby Development]